emg110/socialytics/README.md

 # Socialytics:
 A modern social data acquisition (ETL) and analysis tool.

-Socialytics, is intended to provide batch ~~and realtime (LAMBDA)~~ ETL functionality on Instagram APIs (private web API) in order to analyse brand engagement on social networks like Instagram and Twitter.
+Socialytics, is intended to provide ETL & analytics functionality on Instagram APIs (private web API) on social networks like Instagram and Twitter.
 This is an open source software to be published separately as NPM package.

 **`Notice:` Work in progress!**